danBamikiya/danBamikiya/README.md

 Other interests: DevOps, Nanotechnology, AI

-I'm mostly writing Typescript, Sass, some Python, some Shell (or PowerShell if required) and HCL.
+I'm mostly writing Typescript, Sass, some Python, some Shell (or PowerShell if needed) and HCL.
 Oh and some HTML (its cool too).